inmati/SQL-Course-Backup/README.md

 # SQL-Course-Backup
-These are all my files that I developed in the sql course using the Oracle 19c XE.
+All the files that I developed in the sql course with Oracle 19c XE.